baker371/git-labeller/README.md

 $ github-label-sync --access-token xxxxxx --labels labels.yml myname/myrepo
 ```

+Note: Running this will delete all labels not in the yml file.

 ### Default Labels
 | Label                         | Description                                   |
 | ------                        | ------                                        |